 [alsoC-] a liqueur made by flavoring distilled spirits with the dried peel of bitter oranges

-largest island of the Netherlands, just north of the coast of Venezuela: 171 sq mi (443 sq km); cap.
+- island nation associated with the Kingdom of the Netherlands, just north of the coast of Venezuela: 171 sq mi (443 sq km); cap.
 Willemstad

 A liqueur flavored with the peel of the sour orange.